 The pharmacist's label will usually tell you how many inhalations and how often to use your Fluticasone Cipla puffer.
 If you are not sure, ask your doctor or pharmacist.

 For adults and adolescents over 16 years: The usual dose is in the range of 100 to 1000 micrograms twice daily.

 For children from 1 to 16 years of age: Fluticasone Cipla puffer is not for use in patients aged under 16 years.
+The usual dose is in the range of 50 to 100 micrograms twice daily.
 A lower strength fluticasone (50 micrograms) inhalation can be available from other brand/s.

 Your doctor will decide what dose you should take, how often you should take it, and what strength of Fluticasone Cipla puffer you should use.

 You should visit your doctor or pharmacist regularly to check that you are using your Fluticasone Cipla puffer in the right way.
 If you are not breathing the medicine in correctly, the medicine may not be helping you as much as it could.

 If you find it difficult to breathe in and press your Fluticasone Cipla Inhaler at the same time, talk to your doctor or pharmacist.
 It may be better for you to use something called a 'spacer' with your Fluticasone Cipla puffer.
 Your doctor or pharmacist will explain to you what this is and how to use it.